Special Educational Needs and Disability (SEND) Support

 All mainstream schools in Nottinghamshire have access to additional funding and support, advice and guidance from specialist teams who can support schools to provide the best provision for pupils with SEN.

-For further information on Education, Health and Care Plans including the assessment process and how to apply please click here
+For further information on Education, Health and Care Plans including the assessment process and how to apply please click here or on the icon below:

 Most children with special educational needs can go to a local mainstream school with the right support.
 If your child has an Education, Health and Care Plan (EHC plan), there will be ongoing reviews of their support and progress.
 In some circumstances this may include consideration of a special school placement.
 Any decision about a change of school place would need the agreement of all professionals involved and you as the parent/carer.